 Your RACF must nominate a member of the RACF care team to take responsibility for cold chain management and compliance with cold chain management guidelines.

-The team member responsible for cold chain management must be trained so they have the knowledge and skills required to ensure that vaccines remain potent.
+This team member must be trained so that they have the knowledge and skills required to ensure that vaccines remain potent.

-All members of the RACF staff must know which team member has primary responsibility for cold chain management so they can seek advice and support from this person in order to ensure vaccine potency.
+All members of the RACF staff must know which team member has primary responsibility for cold chain management so that they can seek advice and support from this person in order to ensure vaccine potency.
 Your RACF needs to have a process for this person to hand over to another designated and trained member of the RACF care team when they are unavailable.

-Your RACF's quality assurance and risk management processes can include self-auditing of your cold chain management protocols and/ or procedures.
+Your RACF's quality assurance and risk management processes can include self-auditing of your cold chain management protocols and/or procedures.